 Faces of a Queen : The Armada Portraits of Elizabeth I

 Little London Whispers was blown away by this original exhibition.
 These are stunning historical portraits of Elizabeth I, and you have a unique opportunity to view all 3 portraits side by side.
 Free entry.

 Just in time for half term, the Cutty Sark reopens with a new exciting ‘Cutty Sark Rig Climb Experience’.
 Visitors will be able to climb from the main deck up the ship’s rigging.
 Opens June 2021.
 LLW at the Cutty Sark

-Luke Jerram’s Gaia returns to the Painted Hall on 31 May.
-The stunning art work of ‘Earth” hangs in the central space.
+Luke Jerram’s Gaia returns to the Painted Hall on 31 May (THIS EXHIBITION HAS NOW ENDED) The stunning art work of ‘Earth” hangs in the central space.
 Book soonest to avoid disappointment.
 Read the Gaia blog post from the 2020 installation.